Home » Leadership » 15 Ways Great Leaders Manage Team Stress

 Some team stress at work is to be expected.
 Plus, people do bring their personal stresses to work with them.
 But, a prolonged high level of job-induced stress is a problem that leaders need to address.
 Such stress is harmful to employees’ health and to business performance.
 This is why the best leaders include learning how to manage team stress in their leadership training

 The human body copes well enough with acute stress, which is the kind of temporary stress that comes with a major event, or with a high-stakes or complicated project.
-However, as Mayo Clinic stress experts explain in their Stress symptoms: Effects on Your Body and Behavior, we do not have the same success in resisting the negative effects of chronic stress, which is long- term experience of high stress that comes with working in a continuously stressful working environment.
+However, as Mayo Clinic stress experts explain in their Stress Symptoms: Effects on Your Body and Behaviour, we do not have the same success in resisting the negative effects of chronic stress, which is the long-term experience of high stress that comes with working in a continuously stressful working environment.

 Risks in High-Stress Work Environments